-The procedures, policies and the principles which are adopted for the safeguard of the environment and the humans are called biosafety.
-It can also be said to be containment principles, strategies, and practices that are used or practiced to prevent exposure to pathogens and toxins.
-Main objective behind these biosafety measures is to keep a check on harmful biological agents, chemicals, radiation, etc. These biosafety measures have earned so much importance it’s good of public and environmental safety.
+The procedures, policies and principles which are adopted to safeguard the environment and humans are called biosafety.
+It can also be said to be containment principles, strategies, and practices that are used or practised to prevent exposure to pathogens and toxins.
+The primary objective behind these biosafety measures is to keep a check on harmful biological agents, chemicals, radiation, etc. These biosafety measures have earned so much importance because of their benefits to public and environmental safety.

-1. One of its aims is to ensure the safe movement of the living modified organisms across the boundaries.
+1. One of its aims is to ensure the safe movement of living modified organisms across boundaries.

-This authority had signed the Cartagena Protocol and by this protocol regulating body was set up.
+This authority had signed the Cartagena Protocol and by this protocol, a regulating body was set up.

-Some of the advantageous of biosafety issues are listed below:
+Following the biosafety rules is a must to avoid any biosafety issues.
+Some of the advantages of biosafety issues are listed below:

-It prevents organisms from direct exposure to any kinds of pathogens, harmful rays.
+It stops organisms from direct exposure to any kinds of pathogens, harmful rays.
 Etc.

-Here we use HEPA to prevent organisms or human beings from coming in direct contact with these harmful particulates.
-As these filters can also trap various varius, bacteria and other microorganisms too.
+Here we use HEPA to stop organisms or human beings from coming in direct contact with these harmful particulates.
+These filters can also trap various viruses, bacteria and other microorganisms too.

-It stops entry of harmful gases, which can destroy your lungs if you breathed in.
+It stops the entry of harmful gases, which can destroy your lungs if you breathe in.